 As a provocation, we ask whether moral theories are the right model for empirically evaluating systems.
 Moral theories have the goal of systematizing moral considerations [5].
 Moral theories are not designed to be empirically valid constructs in measuring real-world moral reasoning.
-When it comes to AI evaluation, frameworks like the Moral Foundations Questionnaire-2 (MFQ-2), developed with extensive consideration of construct validity-including cross-cultural validity beyond Western, Educated, Industrialized, Rich, and Democratic (WEIRD) cultures-are more promising starting points than moral theories [2, 19].
-For ML work in this direction, see Nunes et al. [13], Abdulhai et al. [1].
+When it comes to AI evaluation, frameworks like the Moral Foundations Questionnaire-2 (MFQ-2), developed with extensive consideration of construct validity-including cross-cultural validity beyond Western, Educated, Industrialized, Rich, and Democratic (WEIRD) cultures-are more promising starting points than moral theories [2, 20].
+For ML work in this direction, see Nunes et al. [14], Abdulhai et al. [1], Ji et al. [11].